Attacks on Kenyan churches kill 17

 "COWARDLY ACTS"

-Seven people who were badly wounded in the attacks were airlifted to Nairobi from Garissa.
+Seven people who were badly wounded in the attacks were airlifted to the capital from Garissa.

 The attacks were the latest on Christian worshippers in Kenya after two people were killed in grenade blasts in March and April in Nairobi and Mombasa.